papadogian/GDB_tutorial/README.md

 	`enable Z`

-	_After enabling or disabling a breakpoint, type info break (the equivalent field named En is either 'y' or 'n')_
+	_After enabling or disabling a breakpoint, type `info break` (the equivalent field named 'Enb' is either 'y' or 'n')_